How to Create a Compelling Nonprofit Vision Statement | Step-By-Step Guide (Tips + Examples)

 Top Tips for Writing a Great Vision Statement

-1. Make it clear.
+1. Make it clear

-Create a statement that’s clear and focused enough to help shape future decision making.
+Use simple and concrete language.
+Avoid elaborate words and lots of buzzwords and jargon.
+Your statement must be clear and focused enough to help shape future decision-making.
 At the same time, a vision statement should still be general enough to encompass changing possibilities.
+Finally, a vision statement shouldn’t be so abstract and lofty as to never be attainable.

-2. Make it concise.
+2. Make it concise

 • Keep it to 5-14 words (20 maximum).